niallpaterson/mk-js-webapp/README.md

 npm install eslint --global
 ```

-When you have verified the build was succesful you can delete the buildTests directory.
+When you have verified the build was succesful, you can delete the buildTests directory.